 An EPUB file can be used to import an open textbook into Pressbooks.
 Before you begin, you will need an existing book shell to import the content into.
-(See Add a New Book.)
+(See Add a New Book (#chapter-add-a-new-book).)

 To import this file type: